OVER SERVED BY BAR – CAN I SUE? – MN LAWYER

 So why should the bar be responsible for injuries caused by the drunk driver’s negligence?
 The answer is because the Minnesota Legislature passed a law called the Civil Damages Act that says so.
 The purpose of Minnesota’s Civil Damages Act / Dram Shop law is to (1) protect the health, safety, and welfare of the public through careful regulation of liquor distribution, (2) to penalize vendors for the illegal sale of liquor, and (3) to provide a remedy for innocent third persons injured as a result of another’s intoxication.

-The problem is, as people drink at a bar, they often don’t realize when they have had too much, particularly as they get more drunk, or they simply don’t care.
+The problem is, as people drink at a bar, they often don’t realize when they have had too much, particularly as they get more drunk, or they simply don’t care because their judgment becomes impaired.
 The results can be devastating when a drunk driver gets behind the wheel of their vehicle and injures someone in a car crash, or is injured themselves.
 The legislature therefore concluded that the bar or liquor store needs incentive to not over-serve their customers, and the incentive is that bars and liquor stores are held partially responsible if a customer they overserve hurts someone.

 If the drunk driver is the one who is hurt, he does not personally have a claim against the bar, but his family might.
 Our lawyers have had several calls where the drunk driver has been so badly injured that his family will now have to take care of him for the rest of their lives.
 Family members will have to miss or reduce work, and spend money to support the injured drunk driver because he can no longer work to support himself.
 MN law allows the family members to bring a claim against the bar in that situation, because the family members have a serious loss and because the legislature wants bars and liquor stores to have an incentive not to over serve their customers.